Bed Bath sues 1-800-Flowers for trying to renege on deal over COVID-19

 Despite the unprecedented impact of “stay home” orders that have shut businesses globally and contributed to a plunge in oil prices, corporate lawyers have questioned if buyers can get out of mergers.

-Delaware judges have a history of holding buyers to deals, although in 2018 Germany’s Fresenius SE was allowed to end its $4.75 billion takeover of Akorn Inc, after the generic drugmaker suffered a dramatic decline in business.
+Delaware judges have a history of holding buyers to deals, although in 2018 Germany’s Fresenius SE (FREG.DE) was allowed to end its $4.75 billion takeover of Akorn Inc (AKRX.O), after the generic drugmaker suffered a dramatic decline in business.

 Reporting by Tom Hals in Wilmington, Delaware; Editing by Leslie Adler